-IFRS 12 establishes disclosure requirements for interests in other entities, such as joint arrangements, associates, special purpose vehicles, and off balance sheet vehicles.
+IFRS 12 establishes disclosure requirements for interests in other entities, such as joint arrangements, associates, special purpose vehicles and off balance sheet vehicles.
 The standard carries forward existing disclosures and also introduces significant additional disclosure requirements that address the nature of, and risks associated with, an entity's interests in other entities.
 The standard is applicable for annual periods beginning on or after January 1, 2013, with earlier application permitted.
+The Company is yet to assess IFRS 12's full impact, however based on the current facts and circumstances; the Company does not expect to be materially affected by the application of this standard.